2010 to Present

 – Audrey Groseclose, President 2020-2021

-- Because of health restrictions and capacity limits imposed during the pandemic, Cotillion and the Fall Consignment Sale were canceled for the first time since their inceptions.
+- Because of health restrictions and capacity limits imposed during the pandemic, Cotillion and the Bi-Annual Consignment Sale were canceled for the first time since their inceptions.
 Clubhouse venue rentals were also suspended.
-Holiday Market, Bingo and the Spring Consignment sale were moved outdoors and set up in the Clubhouse parking lot.
+Holiday Market and Bingo were moved outdoors and set up in the Clubhouse parking lot.
 Hosting Holiday Market outdoors allowed for more neighborhood participation and higher sales for vendors.
 Handbag Bingo also received the new moniker Ladies’ Charity Bingo to reflect a more expansive selection of prizes.

 - Auxiliary Fundraisers was launched in the 2020-21 club year as a way to complement cornerstone Ways and Means fundraising efforts.
 Auxiliary Fundraisers consisted of partnerships with local businesses on virtual workshops that included a parenting class, a wreath making class, and a cookie baking and cocktail mixology class.
 The last Auxiliary Fundraiser of the year, a barre bootcamp, was hosted outside in the parking lot of the Clubhouse.
 Additional partnerships with local bakeries selling seasonal kits also served to boost fundraising for the club.